-Using concepts discussed on previous page, install the upper roof panels on both left and right sides of coop as illustrated.
+Using concepts discussed on previous page, install the upper roof panels on the left side of the coop as illustrated.

 Note: An experienced roofer can roof the coop any way they want.
+It's a standard roofing job.
 We're writing instructions assuming a DIY homeowner might be performing the work and needs a method to perform the task.
 We realize that the method we illustrate is only one way of many to roof the coop and yield to the experience of the installer.

 Place an upper panel (UV protected side up) as illustrated with edge of panel at roughly the center of the coop towards the back and adjust the panel to where the end to end measurements of the panel are as equal as you can make them.
 For a variety of reasons, it won't likely be perfect.
 This method will split errors in the squareness of the coop and make the sightline of the roof look the most straight and make the best edges when you get there.
-Place four roofing screws in the panel approximately where indicated, angled like roof, where washer hits roof panel flat.
+Place four roofing screws in the panel approximately where indicated, angled along with roof, where washer hits roof panel flat.